Madaniya Member Organisations

 Bees & Refugees

-Bees & Refugees is an environmental justice organisation introducing beekeeping as therapeutic & community-building craft to refugee and local communities in London, whilst supporting the UK’s native black bee population to flourish.
+Bees & Refugees is an environmental justice organization promoting beekeeping as a therapeutic and community-building craft for refugees and locals in London, supporting the UK’s native black bee population.

 -